 Reach out to care centers, your loved one’s healthcare providers, and your own healthcare providers.
 Here at HMG, we have the resources and experience to help you make good decisions about aging in place. - 5.
 Don’t take on more than you can handle.

 Caregiving can be hard on your mind and body if you are caring for someone at home without all of the appropriate resources.
 Injuries can easily happen and can prevent you from caring for your older relatives.
 Mental burnout from caregiving can also limit our ability to fully give the care we desire to our loved ones.
-I have encountered many loving caregivers that neglected their own health issues or who became injured in an effort to avoid long term placement of their loved one
+Many caregivers experience this pressure, especially when trying to delay long-term placement for as long as possible.

 It’s hard to talk with loved ones about aging in place, but it’s the only way to ensure that they can live out their lives as happily, safely, and healthily as possible.
 It’s never too early to start this vital conversation.